Cancer The Path to Healing: This has got to come out…

 This is Where I’m Supposed to Be

 As we left the office and walked into the elevator, I told Robert, “I really believe this is where God wants me.”
 Looking back, I cannot explain why I was so certain except to say that it was definitely a GOD-thing.
 However, we would need help financially in paying for Dr. Group’s services.
 The “wonderful” insurance that we paid for every month would not cover one penny of this protocol, even though it would be considerably less than six months of chemotherapy (one month had amounted to over $18,000!), pharmaceutical drugs for side-effects and most likely more than several hospital stays.
 I dropped Robert off at work after we both agreed to pray that if this was where I was to receive treatment, God would provide the financial means.
-As I drove home by myself, I had a long conversation with God out loud: “God, you know we don’t have the money to manage this, but since you led us to Dr. Group, I’m going to take my fingers off of this and leave all the particulars up to you.
-I feel in my spirit this is exactly where you want me but I need your confirmation.”
+As I drove home by myself, I had a long out-loud conversation with God: “God, you know we don’t have the money to manage this, but since you led us to Dr. Group, I’m going to take my hands off of this and leave all the particulars up to you.
+I feel in my spirit this is exactly where you want me, but I need your confirmation.”
 At that moment there was an unexplainable peace that washed over me and for the first time in many, many months, I actually felt fear leave my mind.

 “Where God guides, God provides.”

 Robert and I were in tears at how God was continuing to show His provision in my life.
 We called Joan Group the next day and asked her to schedule my first appointment.
 I started on my healing program the next week, February 2001.
 I was so appreciative and excited to finally be on a program that would not harm my body but would actually help it to get healthy.
 This program, or “regimen” as I now like to call it, was extremely intense, but I was more than willing to do whatever was necessary to get well.
 My weekly schedule consisted of an appointment with Dr. Group and then on to Whole Foods to buy my healthy food for the week.
-It took a long time for my body to detoxify from the one month of chemotherapy as well as all the other toxins that were in my body from years of abuse.
+It took a long time for my body to detoxify from just one month of chemotherapy as well as all the other toxins that were in my body from years of abuse.
 But as the cleansing process continued, to my amazement, I could see that changes were gradually beginning to take place not only in my body, but also in my mind.

 My Individual Program

 My program consisted of cleansing the entire body…liver/gall bladder flushes and digestive tract cleansing with Oxy-Powder®, and oxygen-based colon cleanser, as well as harmful organism cleansing and heavy metal cleansing, organic vegetarian diet along with vegetable juicing, ozonated water (super-charged water – machine I used), hi-tech supplementation including pancreatic enzymes, exercise and lymphatic drainage techniques, energy balancing, skin brushing, zapping and toxin removal baths.
 I completely changed all my cosmetics, skin care and hair products, deodorant, laundry soap, etc. to “non-toxic” products.
 We purchased shower filters and a water filter for the kitchen faucet.
 I did not put my hands or body in any chlorinated water.
 I used gloves when washing dishes and cleaning.
 We purchased a negative ion air purification system for the main living areas of our home.
 We also placed EMF protection on cell phones, in the living area and on the computers.
 I also learned about aromatherapy using essential oils and Rose Bulgaria became my favorite because of its calming effect on my body.
-I kept myself educated by reading positive and up-lifting books and by listening to healing music such as The Mozart Effect.
+I kept myself educated by reading positive and up-lifting books and by listening to healing music such as The Mozart Effect every morning as I was getting dressed.
 I distanced myself from any type of negativity (including some friends), which also meant that I didn’t watch much TV.
 I took long walks, meditated on Scripture and recited positive affirmations to myself.

 I had a weekly appointment with Dr. Group for chiropractic, quantum energy work/hands on healing and program accountability – I needed to be held accountable and to make sure that I was doing my program correctly.
 I had told Dr. Group, in the beginning, that if he asked me to stand on my head for three hours each day, I would do it because I didn’t want to have to do chemo…ever!
 I was very faithful to the program that was set up for me.
 I was honest with myself and with Dr. Group.
 I knew that I had to take whatever time necessary for “me” in order for my body to heal properly.
 At first I felt like I was being very selfish with my “me” time (most Moms will understand this feeling) but in the grand scheme of life, taking six months to a year or more to heal is just a small part of our time here on earth.
 I learned that the job allocated to me was to do the protocol and to work on getting well – not constantly questioning the protocol or supplements or dwelling on the “what ifs” of life.
 Dr. Group’s job, in my mind, was to put together the protocol that God wanted for me, thus I needed to keep my hands out of it and just focus on “my job.”
 I mention this because the job of getting well and staying well is a huge one and not to be taken lightly.
 It takes both physical and mental energy.
 I fully believe it also takes a team effort.
 The last thing I needed on my plate was to try to do or question Dr. Group’s job.
 Basically it’s called trust and faith that God is big enough to have everything in order and control.
 I decided to have faith that God would show Dr. Group what to use and to trust that Dr. Group was listening and implementing.